-If you would like more information or have any questions, please reach out.
+If you would like more information or have any questions, contact us!

 As an AHS undeclared student, you'll explore our five undergraduate programs